-There are several options for acoustic capo?s and there are capos that are designed specifically for acoustic guitars and there are others that can be used on any guitar.
+There are several options for an acoustic guitar capo and there are capos that are designed specifically for acoustic guitars and there are others that can be used on any guitar.

 Disclosure: This article contains affiliate links, meaning I may get a commission if you make a purchase through my links, at no extra cost to you.